SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/drop_role.rst

 Permissions
 =============

-To drop a role, the current role must have the ``SUPERUSER`` permission.
+To drop a role, the current role must have a ``SUPERUSER`` cluster-level permission.

 Syntax
 ==========